101 Playground Games A Collection of Active and Engaging Playtime Games for Children

-101 Playground Games is a collection of active and engaging school playground games for children.
-It offers enriching activities and traditional games to encourage active learning and social development among younger children at playtime.
+101 Playground Games is a collection of active and engaging school playground games that will encourage active learning and social development among children at playtime, this second edition has been updated to include a wealth of new games from around the world.

 The school playground plays a crucial role in developing all aspects of children’s behaviour and interpersonal learning, and yet there is a growing awareness that children today do not play in the same sociable ways as previous generations.
-This fully updated second edition draws on traditional games and introduces a wealth of new ones, including:
+Encouraging children to play games can be hugely beneficial not only for their physical health but also for their social, emotional and mental health.

 Using the Online Resource